Building Trust & Equity in Internal Medicine: One Brooklyn Health

 With this unique context in mind, the OBH team crafted a curriculum that integrates policy, strategy, and the lived experiences of both trainees and patients.
 Dr. Kostelanetz has worked hard to build trust within and across OBH to secure organizational support for this work.

-Leaders from external affairs and the Associate Director of Nursing at OBH participated in the trainings — a testament to OBH’s commitment to embedding health equity across the entire organization.
+Leaders from the OBH Executive team, External Affairs, Quality, and Nursing participated in the training sessions, which is a testament to OBH’s commitment to embedding health equity across the entire organization.

 Community Collaboration

 The OBH team hasn’t just built meaningful collaborations within their organization, but also with the greater Brooklyn community.
-This includes hiring a local production manager to record the training sessions and partnering closely with Bruce Richard, a trusted community leader whose input has helped shape the health equity curriculum.
+This includes hiring a local production company, SOG Productions, led by Mr. Morris Grey to record the training sessions and partnering closely with Bruce Richard, a trusted community leader whose input has helped shape the health equity curriculum.

 “This work isn’t just about training physicians.
 It’s about human beings responding to the enormous challenge of preventable and premature death.
 We are moving more into an era that values the necessity of community members being intricately involved in problem solving, strategizing and shaping the health of the community in which they live.”